pluralsight/guides/in-review/devops/tips-and-cool-tricks-to-use-in-git/article.md

 ![Checkout File](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/checkoutfile.png "git checkout file")

 > Save it somewhere, really.
-You will need one day.
+This file will definitely come in handy.

 Thus, you can only restore the file to a version pointed to by another branch (or the same).
-You can make changes to it, and add the modified file to staging with `git add .`.
+You can make changes to the file then add this modified file to staging with `git add .`.

-### Stash, to be happy
+### Stash saves time

 The command `git stash`, picks **all** the changes in staging and save it in a separate place.
-Thus, clearing your staging area.
+Thus, this useful and aptly named command clears your staging area.

-That's really cool, because that way you can save a set of changes you have made but do not yet want to commit.
+That way you can save a set of changes you have made but do not yet want to commit.

 ```shell
 $ git stash
 ```

-In particular, I use more [stash][stash] when I need to `git pull` and want to avoid conflicts between my local changes and upstream.
+In particular, I use more [stash][stash] when I need to `git pull` and want to avoid conflicts between local changes and changes upstream.

 To restore your local changes back to staging, you need to _apply_ your stash.
-The following command pops the latest changes that were **stashed away**:
+The following command recreates the latest changes that were **stashed away**:

 ```shell
 $ git stash apply
 ```

 > You can have more than one stash.
-By default, they will **always** be applied in FILO order.
+By default, your stashes will be applied in FILO (First-in, last-out) order.

-### Amend, to redeem
+### Amend also saves time

-If, after having committed some changes, you remembered that you forgot to add a modification to a file (it happens), you can use the [* --amend *][amend] option.
+If, after committing some changes, you remember that you forgot to add a modification to a file, you can use the [* --amend *][amend] option.

-The following demonstrates a use case:
+The following demonstrates a use case of **amend**, another important pro tool:

 ![Commit amend](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/amend.png "git commit amend")

-Here the parameter * - no-edit * makes the amend without changing the commit message.
+Here, the parameter * - no-edit * fixes the file without changing the commit message.

-### Diffs between commits
+### Differences between commits

 To see the changes of the last commit, you can use:
 ```shell